Shanti Swarup Bhatnagar Prize for Science and Technology: Presentation

 The names of the recipients were traditionally declared by the Director General on every 26 September, which is the CSIR Foundation Day.
 The prize was distributed by the Prime Minister of India.
 The awardee was bound to give a lecture in the area of the award, generally outside his/her city of work.

+From 2024 Recipients of the Vigyan Yuva - Shanti Swarup Bhatnagar Award are honored with a national ceremony held at Rashtrapati Bhavan, where the awards are presented by the President of India in the presence of the Minister of Science and top officials from India's leading scientific institutions.
+This format ensures that the awardees receive the same recognition, respect, and dignity as Padma award recipients, reflecting the government's continued commitment to honoring significant contributions to science and technology in India.